 The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin is a book about the inspirational lives of amazing scientists!

-All My Stripes: A Story for Children with Autism is an encouraging story about being different from your peers, a mother who guides sweet Zane the zebra to help him understand that differences are only one of the many qualities that make him special.
+All My Stripes: A Story for Children with Autism is an encouraging story about being different from your peers.
+It features a mother who guides sweet Zane, the zebra, to help him understand that differences are only one of the many qualities that make him special.

 Where Oliver Fits is a sweet and funny story that explores all the highs and lows of learning to be yourself and helps to show children that fitting in may not always be the best fit.

-The Friendship Puzzle: Helping Kids Learn About Accepting and Including Kids with Autism is a lively and upbeat book that sends and encouraging message about the importance of friendship and inclusion.
+The Friendship Puzzle: Helping Kids Learn About Accepting and Including Kids with Autism is a lively and upbeat book that sends an encouraging message about the importance of friendship and inclusion.

 Howie Helps Himself is about Howie, a child with cerebral palsy.
 Though he enjoys life, he wants nothing more than anything else… and to be able to move his wheelchair by himself.

 Waiting For Benjamin: A Story about Autism is a story about a boy named Benjamin and how his family learns that he has autism.
-When they learn this, they hire special teachers to teach him how to listen and talk and play.
+When they learn this, they hire special teachers to teach him how to listen, talk, and play.

 Don’t Call Me Special explores questions and concerns about physical disabilities in a simple and reassuring way.
 Younger children can find out about individual disabilities, special equipment that is available to help the disabled, and how people of all ages can deal with disabilities and live happy and full lives.

-Ian’s Walk: A Story about Autism is a sweet read about a sister who takes a walk with her brother who has autism and how he sees the world different than she does.
+Ian’s Walk: A Story about Autism is a sweet read about a sister who takes a walk with her brother, who has autism, and how he sees the world differently than she does.

 I’m Here reminds us that children and the friendships they make can take flight in unexpected ways!